Tension

 All of us can benefit from releasing some of our physical tension.

-We hold onto tension to the point where it starts to cause issues and pain.
+We hold onto tension to the point where it causes physical ailment.

 It is your responsibility to notice your tension and actively let it go.